 - Just say thank you.
-Employees can give their colleagues in customer support shout-outs in team and agency-wide meetings and in 1:1s.
+Employees can give their colleagues in customer support shout-outs in team meetings and in 1:1s.
 Additionally, customer support staff can support each other by calling out instances when they see their colleagues doing great work.

 Prevent burnout once and for all

 Customer support often means prioritizing client satisfaction, but this comes at a very high price if your own employees suffer.
 Giving your team members support with their schedules, permission to handle one job at a time and some much needed appreciation can go a long way to improving morale and curbing high turnover rates.